-The reference, in recital 14 of the proposal, to the Framework Decision on the protection of personal data processed in the framework of police and judicial co-operation in criminal matters, ensures that the standards set out therein are also guaranteed in the present case.
+The reference, in recital 14 of the proposal, to the framework decision on the protection of personal data processed in the framework of police and judicial cooperation in criminal matters ensures that the standards set out therein are also guaranteed in the present case.

-It would also be appropriate, in that respect, to align recital 10 of Framework Decision 2008/XX/GAI on the organisation and content of the exchange of information extracted from criminal records between Member States, which makes reference to the Council of Europe Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data, adopted in Strasbourg on 28 January 1981, with recital 14 of the present decision which, on the other hand, quite rightly makes reference to the Framework Decision on the protection of personal data processed in the framework of police and judicial co-operation in criminal matters.
+It would also be appropriate, in that respect, to align recital 10 of Framework Decision 2008/XX/GAI on the organisation and content of the exchange of information extracted from criminal records between Member States, which makes reference to the Council of Europe Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data, adopted in Strasbourg on 28 January 1981, with recital 14 of the present decision which, on the other hand, quite rightly makes reference to the framework decision on the protection of personal data processed in the framework of police and judicial cooperation in criminal matters.
+Your rapporteur has also thought fit to point out that the Member States need to adopt the above-mentioned framework decision on data protection without delay.